Abhiseg/BE-model-for-excited-states/README.md

 - Topology near connical intersections in between $S_0$ and $S_1$ states.

 ## Prerequisites and Required Inputs
-Before compiling the code, FFTW3 package should be installed in advance.
+Before compiling the code, the FFTW3 package must be installed.
-The data of triplet excited states should be obtained from an external electronic structure package.
+The triplet excited-state data should be generated using an external electronic structure package via unrestricted HF/KS calculations.

+Preparing triplet excited states beyond simple HOMO–LUMO transitions can be challenging due to variational collapse.
+Therefore, particular care is required during state-specific triplet optimizations.

-Before run the code (runme.exe), users must prepare the following input files:
+Before running the code (e.g., ./runme.exe from the terminal), users must prepare the following input files:

 ### 1. Molecular Orbital Energies (mo_en.dat)
 This file must contain: